United Food Suppliers (UFS)

 - Apex Sharing Overkill: Jumping to custom Apex sharing for regional suppliers when standard Criteria-Based Sharing or Account Teams would suffice.

-- Ignoring Supplier Hierarchies: Failing to model the relationship between regional suppliers and the corporate parent, leading to global reporting gaps.
+- Ignoring Supplier Hierarchies: Not modeling the relationship between regional suppliers and the corporate parent.
+This creates global reporting gaps.

-- Manual Pricing Logic: Building custom objects for “Contract Pricing” instead of leveraging Standard Price Books or Salesforce CPQ features.
+- Manual Pricing Logic: Building custom objects for “Contract Pricing” instead of using Standard Price Books or Salesforce CPQ features.

 Strong Patterns